Eliza Legzdina: Iron Curtain Golden Pussy and Silver Linings

-Later releases
+Later releases and participation in Supernova 2026

-In February 2023, she was a guest artist at the finale of Supernova 2023, the Latvian format of the Eurovision Song Contest 2023, where she performed "Come Roll With Me" with Beanie, a drummer who had performed with the British drum and bass band Rudimental.
+In February 2023, she was a guest artist at the finale of Supernova 2023, the Latvian national final for the Eurovision Song Contest 2023, where she performed "Come Roll With Me" with Beanie, a drummer who had performed with the British drum and bass band Rudimental.
 She supported that band at their August 2023 performance at South Facing Festival in Crystal Palace, London, and asserted in a September 2023 interview with the TV3 show 900 seconds that they had produced an upcoming EP for her.
 She released the drum and bass track "Come Roll With Me" as "Legzdina" in July 2024 and the jungle track "Bitter Truth" the month after; both "Come Roll With Me" and "Bitter Truth" were produced by Slxm Sol and Rudimental's Piers and Kesi.

 In April 2023, she contributed a Latvian rap verse to Rolands Če's "Bam Bam", which was released alongside a video supported by the Tuborg Brewery and featuring numerous local content creators and celebrities.
 That August, she and MoreNight featured on the amapiano track "U Be U" by former Roll Deep member Manga Saint Hilaire.
 In May 2024, she stated that she had set up her own record label, "Mana Naba", and that she had named it after the Latvian for "my bellybutton" in order to celebrate her female lineage and the sacrifices her mother had made for her.
 As "Legzdina", she featured on Sara Landry's hard techno track "Pressure" in August 2024.

+On November 20, 2025, she was announced as one of the participants of Supernova 2026, where she competed for the right to represent Latvia at the Eurovision Song Contest 2026 with her song "Ribbon".
+Legzdina qualified from the second semi-final of Supernova, and went on to place 9th out of 10 in the final.